0x6b/warpnine-fonts/README.md

    - Medium and heavier (500-1000): Casual (CASL=1) for better readability
 2. Remove three-backtick ligature from extracted fonts
 3. Merge with Noto CJK using fontforge to add Japanese character support
-4. Freeze OpenType features using `pyftfeatfreeze`:
-   - Static fonts: Features permanently applied to glyphs, GSUB removed
-   - Variable font: Features frozen after copying GSUB from Recursive VF
-5. Build variable font with fontTools varLib (GSUB removed before building)
+4. Build variable font with fontTools varLib (GSUB removed before building)
-6. Copy GSUB table from original Recursive VF, which includes:
+5. Copy GSUB table from original Recursive VF, which includes:
    - Programming ligatures (`liga`, `dlig`)
    - FeatureVariations for axis-dependent glyph substitutions
    - All stylistic sets and OpenType features
+6. Create WarpnineSansCondensed from Recursive Sans Linear
-7. Freeze features in VF to match static fonts
+7. Freeze OpenType features using `pyftfeatfreeze` for VF and Sans fonts

 ### Font Axes